Chinese Court Recognizes a UAE Judgment for the First Time, DIFC Courts “Off to a Good Start” in China

 It is worth noting that the DIFC Courts signed a memorandum of cooperation with the Shanghai High People's Court in 2016 in order to make forging links with China a strategic priority.
 The DIFC Courts also stated on the website that, "DIFC Courts' judgments and orders are enforceable in many countries (including China and India) according to the domestic laws governing the recognition and enforcement of foreign judgments".
 The ruling of Yinchuan Court proved that efforts of the DIFC Courts have begun to bear fruits.
 The case also means that parties will be more reassured to resolve disputes that may involve recognition and enforcement of judgments in China at the DIFC Courts.

-If you would like to discuss with us about the post, or share your views and suggestions, please contact Ms. Meng Yu (email@example.com).
-If you would like to acquire the full text of the decision, or discuss with us about the post, or share your views and suggestions, please also contact Ms. Meng Yu.
+If you would like to acquire the full text of the decision, or to discuss with us about the post, or share your views and suggestions, please contact Ms. Meng Yu (firstname.lastname@example.org).

 If you need legal services for the recognition and enforcement of foreign judgments and arbitral awards in China, please contact Mr. Guodong Du (email@example.com ).
 Du and his team of experienced attorneys will be able to assist you.